 The warm climate of Thailand, beautiful diverse scenery and affordability make it ideal for family holiday destinations.
 With cities, national parks and a host of idyllic tropical islands to choose from, it’s easy to see why Thailand remains at the top of the list when it comes to a family holiday destination.
 Not to mention cheap delicious Thai food, easy transportation and accessibility, and colourful culture, adults and children will be amazed at all the things they can see and do in the “land of smiles.”
 Thailand family resorts and family-friendly hotels are plentiful with the convenience of kids’ clubs and babysitting services.
 To take the stress out of planning, there are many Thailand family holiday packages available so you can just relax and enjoy the customised itinerary, sights and activities.

 Chiang Mai: In the north, Chiang Mai offers adventurous family holidays with a more relaxed atmosphere compared to Bangkok and big cities or some of the islands in the south.
 It’s great for nature-loving families looking for an alternative to beaches.
 Families can take a tuk-tuk tour around the city’s historical sites or those families who enjoy the great outdoors should take a chance for jungle trekking and teach younger ones about native wildlife while soaking up breaking scenery and even swimming in the cool waters of exquisite waterfalls in a national park.
 Chiang Mai local tour operators can arrange experiences suitable for people of all ages.
 For more of an adrenalin rush, families can try rafting, kayaking and ziplining.
 Take walks around the temples and ruins of the Old Chiang Mai City and shop for handicrafts at Chiang Mai Night Bazaar, visit ethical elephant sanctuaries, Chiang Mai zoo or venture to hill tribe village to learn about the region’s ethnic cultures.
 Family-friendly hotels have a kids club to keep the young guests entertained.

 Bangkok: Bangkok has loads of fun activities for kids to do as part of their family holidays.
 Spend days at places like Dream World, Safari World and SEA LIFE Ocean World Bangkok, Children’s Discovery Museum, Museum of Siam, Kidzania and Imaginia Playground.
 Bangkok also has the best array of Thai street food in the country, floating markets and huge multi-level shopping malls to spend hours gallivanting about and shopping until your drop.
 A visit to Bangkok is not complete without the chance to experience its museums and temples and the Grand Palace itself.

 Pattaya: To break up an urban trip, only two hours drive away from Bangkok you will reach the popular coastal area of Pattaya in Chonburi Province.
-Pattaya has a notorious reputation for nightlife, but there are lots of activities for families and kids to do.
+Pattaya has a notorious reputation for its decadent colourful nightlife, but there are lots of activities for families and kids to do.
 The Sanctuary of Truth, the curiosities at Ripley’s Believe It Or Not, Khao Kheow Open Zoo and eco-adventure park at the Flight of the Gibbon, Botanical Gardens complete with an animal petting zoo and bird atrium, Underwater World Pattaya and a variety of water parks to splash about in will leave adults and their little ones happily exhausted from so much stimulation overload!

 Thailand is a fantastic place to visit for family holidays.
 Family activities in Thailand come in all shapes and sizes with so much to see and do, with accommodation facilities in your location of interest.